How to Budget for Your First Apartment (Checklist and Tips)

 Streaming services are oh-so-popular these days, and paying for a streaming service over cable can help you save money in the long run.
 Just don't forget to factor these costs into your monthly budget.

-Double check if there are any other utilities you need to cover before you move in.
+Double-check if there are any other utilities you need to cover before you move in.
 Some places you have to pay for trash or an amenities fee.
+Trash rates are determined at the city or county level, so it varies per place on how much you’ll be spending.

 If you own a car, you most likely have to make car payments on a monthly basis, or at least pay your car insurance.
 This can add up, so have it on your budget checklist.